 languages.

-the ending of “Doomsday” being changed as it was intended to be a series
+“Doomsday” being changed as it was intended to be a series finale.
+Having

-finale.
-Having exhausted all the usable Japanese footage, Saban paid Toei and
+exhausted all the usable Japanese footage, Saban paid Toei and Rainbow

-Rainbow Productions to produce 25 more monster costumes and new battle footage
+Productions to produce 25 more monster costumes and new battle footage with the

 Rangers had come to dub this new footage as “Zyu2” as they not were not

-reliance on technology over magic.
-Saban was able to expand the first season by
+as a reliance on technology over magic.
+Saban was able to expand the first

-20 episodes, and still have footage left over for the beginning of season 2.
+season by 20 episodes, and still have footage left over for the beginning of

-This wasn’t the first time Saban partnered with Toei for additional footage, as
+season 2.
+This wasn’t the first time Saban partnered with Toei for additional

-they had Toei produce additional footage starring Soga and Kawai before the
+footage, as they had Toei produce additional footage starring Soga and Kawai

-series began.
-This footage was of higher quality and had lip movements that
+before the series began.
+This footage was of higher quality and had lip

 pulled from Swedish-owned TV3 in all of